This post was most recently updated on February 25th, 2023.4 min read.

-But I have worked with Azure DevOps (or like it was called, Visual Studio Team Services, and before that, Team Foundation Server) for almost 10 years.
+But I have worked with Azure DevOps (or it was called Visual Studio Team Services, and before that, Team Foundation Server) for almost 10 years.
 And I ultimately like the product.
 But it has often been a struggle.
 So there.

 Azure DevOps hasn’t been getting that many new features lately (more focus seems to be on GitHub), but it’s still a staple in the development process of many software teams in the world.
 And I doubt the usage is even going down – rather, it sounds like it’s here to stay!

 One of the bigger changes in the last years was the service implementing YAML pipelines.
 While introducing a host of new issues, it’s ultimately a super flexible and well-refined way to define a pipeline.
 And your pipeline is defined as code and checked in like any other code.
 Inception and all that stuff.